Documentation

 Playing from the Library

-Select a track, album, artist, genre, folder, search result, or playlist, then use:
+Select a track, album, artist, genre, subfolder, folder, search result, or playlist, then use:

 • Play to replace the current player queue and start playback.